Easy Homemade Pizza Crust [Recipe]

 Recipe Notes

-2. I have made this into pizza as early as 2 hours after mixing up the dough; however, allowing it to rest for the proper amount of time will make your workability WAY easier!
+2. I have made this into pizza as early as 2 hours after mixing up the dough; however, allowing it to rest for the proper amount of time will make your workability much easier.
 Also, when you shape your crusts, do not bother punch the air out of the dough; working the dough too much will cause it to become less relaxed, which will make stretching it into shape more difficult.

-3. Preheating your pan or pizza stone will help the crust bake better!
+3. Preheating your pan or pizza stone will help the crust bake better.
 The simplest way to do this is to prepare your pizza crust on a piece of parchment paper, preheat your pan in the hot oven for 5 minutes (or pizza stone for 10-15 minutes), and then use another pan or cutting board to slide the pizza onto the hot pan in the oven.
 You don't have to use parchment (a well floured surface will work just fine), but if you're nervous about it sticking, using the paper is a simple way to make sure it gets in there smoothly!

-Here’s how I made the pizza in these pictures:
+How to make the pizza in these pictures:

 1. Drizzle the crust with a bit of olive oil, and spread it evenly over the surface with a pastry brush.
 Sprinkle with salt and freshly ground black pepper.
 (You can also do some parmesan cheese around the edges if you like.)